 We, Filipinos love to celebrate because we find so many reasons to.
-Well, statistics show us that there are more than 42,000 major and minor festivals in the Philippines, that is 42,000 reasons.
+Well, statistics show us that there are more than 42,000 major and minor festivals in the Philippines, that is 42,000 reasons to celebrate.
 It’s no surprise we are known as the Capital of World’s Festivities.
 Majority of which being religious, cultural, celebrating indigenous heritage, the harvest and i can go on and on and you may still ask why so many?
 It’s because of more than 1,708 diverse islands.
 But no matter how diverse it can get, we celebrate as one because we share the same love for fun and entertainment which is the central theme of most festivals.

 Interestingly enough, Diversity doesn’t get into the way and cause divisiveness.
 We celebrate diversity and come together as one.
 We want to spread good vibes brought by this “Oneness” that reach far and wide because the idea of Unity is Universal.
 Our being hospitable is one notable attribute that enable us to reach even the most skeptic about sharing.
 After all, we all are human sharing the same Life and that alone is a reason to celebrate.